ibm-cloud-docs/containers/cs_tutorials_cf.md

 {: toc-services="containers"}
 {: toc-completion-time="30m"}

-You can take an app that you deployed previously by using Cloud Foundry and deploy the same code in a container to a Kubernetes cluster in {{site.data.keyword.containerlong_notm}}.
+Take an app that you deployed previously by using Cloud Foundry and deploy the same code in a container to an {{site.data.keyword.containerlong_notm}}.
 {: shortdesc}